 Ninety7 Sky Tote

-A Sky Tote is an excellent gift for a friend or family member who already has an Amazon Echo.
+A Sky Tote is an excellent gift for a friend or family member who already has a second-generation Amazon Echo.
 Just drop your Echo into this battery case to make it into a portable smart speaker, with superior audio and a handle that makes it a breeze to carry.

 Orbit's B-hyve smart faucet will help keep your gardener friend's plants watered, with the help of Google Assistant or Alexa.
 You can use a voice assistant, or Orbit's app for Android and iOS, to customize the faucet's spray and watering schedule.